JuanGo500/xbok/Computation/AI/2.Application/Hyperparameters.md

 # Hyperparameters

-In Azure Machine Learning (specifically via HyperDrive or Sweep Jobs), the selection of hyperparameters involves three main components: defining the search space, choosing a sampling method, and optionally applying an early termination policy.
+The selection of hyperparameters involves three steps:
+- defining the search space
+- choosing a sampling method
+- optionally applying an early termination policy.

+Azure ML uses HyperDrive or Sweep Jobs to select automatically the best set of parameters.

 ## 1. Hyperparameter Search Space